whlapinel/ITIS_6120_project_2/readme.md

 - [] Database creation script (with test data)
 - [] SQL scripts to support EMR system functions (including stored procedures, triggers, views, and indexes)
 - [] All materials should be organized into one zip folder (codes should be in SQL script files, not in word/text forms)
 - [] If you have updated your database from Project 1, please make a note and specify the changes in the specification AND presentation, and include your new SQL scripts, UML data model, and ER diagram

 ### Notes

+- You will probably need to change the 'create_users' script as follows: change the ip-address to 'localhost' (the reason mine is different is I am using WSL to access a MySQL server on the Windows side)

 - In order to create and test you should run scripts in this order:
+-
+    - create_tables.sql -- inherited with one change since project_1: add audit_table
-- - create_tables.sql
+-
-- - create_indexes.sql
+    - create_indexes.sql -- NEW for project_2
+-
-- - create_triggers.sql
+    - create_triggers.sql -- NEW for project_2
+-
-- - create_users.sql
+    - create_users.sql -- NEW for project_2
+-
-- - create_views.sql -- SKIP AS OF 4/19/24, right now consists of select statements that need to be converted to views.
+    - create_views.sql -- SKIP AS OF 4/19/24, right now consists of select statements that need to be converted to views.
+-
-- - create_stored_procedures.sql
+    - create_stored_procedures.sql -- NEW for project_2
+-
-- - create_dummy_data.sql
+    - create_dummy_data.sql -- inherited
+-
-- - test_stored_procedures.sql
+    - test_stored_procedures.sql -- NEW for project_2
+-
-- - test_triggers.sql
+    - test_triggers.sql -- NEW for project_2

-- You will probably need to change the 'create_users' script as follows: change the ip-address to 'localhost' (the reason mine is different is I am using WSL to access a MySQL server on the Windows side)